AdobeDocs/advertising.en/help/integrations/target/overview-ab-tests.md

    >[!NOTE]
    >
-   >For example creative test use cases for creative tests, contact your account team.
+   >For example creative test use cases, contact your Adobe Account Team.

 ## Step 4: Set up Your [!DNL Analytics for Target] Analysis Workspace in [!DNL Analytics]